This post is motivated by my belief that a misleading name results in many Canadians holding excessive cash in the TFSA.

-Let’s examine the differences between a normal savings account and the TFSA and how the TFSA makes money.
+I first examine the differences between a normal savings account and a TFSA.
+Then I’ll cover how the TFSA makes money.

 Table of Contents